There are four ways to complete the program:

 It will be a blend of practice and theory and students will be expected to situate this learning and development within their own current status as third party interveners or mediators.
 Students will also have received the requisite training hours necessary to qualify for Advanced Mediation – The Apprenticeship that meet the standards established by the Unified Court System Office of ADR and Court Improvement Programs.
 At the conclusion of the course, students will be observed by Jenny Besch and staff from the Westchester and Rockland Mediation Centers of CLUSTER for certification.

-This course will explore the interconnections between conflict and communications technologies and analyze how this relationship is increasingly mediated by the social networks in which actors are embedded.
+This course will explore the interconnections between conflict and communications technologies and analyze how this relationship is increasingly mediated by social networks.
 It will confront the challenges that individuals and organizations face in using online technology for collaboration and conflict mediation purposes.
-The course will show how recent software innovations can facilitate knowledge acquisition, network building, and the analysis and presentation of conflict-related data.
+The course will show how recent software innovations can facilitate knowledge acquisition, network building, and the analysis and presentation of conflict related data.
 Finally, it will analyze contemporary cases where developments in communications technologies have played a critical role in exacerbating and/or resolving conflicts.

-We envision this to be a valuable opportunity for our students to gain hands-on experience in a research capacity that will not only address the stated gap between academic study and marketable skills, but also benefit the mission of the partnering organization.
-Students will have the unique opportunity to learn about CECORE's framework for conflict resolution training, peacebuilding, advocacy, and conflict transformation.
-Students will be working in a research capacity under the direct guidance of their advisor, Dr. da Rocha, assisting CECORE with critical projects in the following areas: conflict analysis; environmental conflict resolution; and gender and peacebuilding in Uganda.
+We envision this international fieldwork opportunity to be a valuable opportunity for students to gain hands-on experience in an applied research capacity that will not only address the stated gap between academic study and marketable skills but also benefit the mission of the partnering organization.
+It is important to note that, while the Columbia Global Center and its local partners may play a principal role in conflict interventions, our students will not be doing research directly with clients.
+Rather, students will be working in an applied research capacity under the direct guidance of their faculty adviser.

 NECR PS5260.
 International Fieldwork on Regional Environmental Sustainability (Israel/Jordan).
 3 pts.